These questions are answered by yours truly.

 Why would bridal alterations cost nearly as much, or as much, as the wedding gown itself?

-Second, take into consideration where your gown was made.
-Most gowns are not made in America and reflect their country of origin’s labor, material, and design costs.
-Most of the time, those countries have significantly lower labor wages than the US.
-At a fair American labor wage (and again, depending on the alterations you need and the detail of your gown), your alterations could very well be almost as much, at the same cost, or more expensive than the price you paid for your gown (especially if you purchased your gown on sale, off the rack, or at any other discounted rate).
+Also take into consideration where your gown was made.
+Most gowns are not made in America and reflect their country of origin’s lower labor, material, and design costs.
+If your alterations are taking place within the United States, you will be paying US trade labor prices.
+Depending on the amount of alterations you need and the detail of your gown, your alterations may be almost, at the same cost, or more expensive than the price you paid for your gown (specifically if you purchased your gown on sale, off the rack, or at any other discounted rate).

-Why do you only allow brides to bring one additional lady to their fittings?
+Why do you only allow brides to bring one female guest to their fittings?

-(I do not allow men in my studio, so if a bride brings someone along, it needs to be only one lady.)
+(I do not allow men in my studio, so if a bride brings someone along, it needs to be only one female guest.)

-(For those who are curious about how people will learn your bustle: I always suggest that we video your bustling process at our final fitting, so that you can send it to the girlies who are on bustle duty and so that whoever is in my studio with you doesn’t carry all the pressure to memorize your bustle on that very day.
-You can pull out that video on your wedding day and have a little personalized tutorial on how your bustle is put together.
-98% of all my bustles can be done by a sober lady within 2-4 minutes.)
+(For my brides who are curious about how someone will learn your bustle if no one is able to attend your final fitting with you: We will video your bustling process at our final fitting.
+Send that video to the girlies so they have personalized tutorial on how your bustle is put together.
+98% of all my bustles can be done by a sober lady within 4-5 minutes.)

 How is a lace edge gown hemmed?

 The lace is first removed from the hemline of your gown.
-Once I have shortened your hemline to the perfect height, I then add the lace back onto the hemline in its original design.
+Once I have shortened your hemline to the perfect height, I then add the lace back onto the hemline.

 Can the illusion tulle of my gown and the bust cup color be changed to better fit my skin tone?

 Yes, 100%.
 I have different bust cup and illusion tulle shades in my studio.
-At our first fitting, we can match up and choose which shades look best with your skin tone.
+At our first fitting, we can choose which shade looks best with your skin tone.